nmsa/tma-framework/common/tma-utils/src/main/java/eubr/atmosphere/tma/logs/README.md

 * `target,targetId` -> These fields identify the target of some action in a context.
 In the context of changing Resource's pod count, target identifies the name of the Resource and targetId the corresponding Id in the Resource Table.

-In this folder there is a script for creating the table in the database named `logsTableScript`.
+In the following link https://github.com/nmsa/tma-framework-k/tree/master/database there is a script for creating the table in the database named `logsTableScript.sql`.